83% of Amazon sales go through the Buy Box.

 If you're not winning it, you're leaving most of your revenue on the table.
 It's that simple.

-I've managed Buy Box strategy across 52+ client accounts at AMZ Advisers.
-Here's what actually wins it in 2026.
+I've managed Buy Box strategy across 85+ client accounts at AMZ Advisers.
+Here's what actually wins it in 2026, and where the algorithm has shifted.

 Pricing: Competitive, Not Cheapest